floatinghotpot/cordova-plugin-ext/README.md

 Plugin written based on this interface, can also be used for Unity, Cocos2d-X, and other frameworks.

-# Purpose of Project #
+# Purpose #

-Re-use Cordova Plugins.
+Make Cordova Plugins reusable.

 To use mobile device native functionalities and integrate 3rd-party SDKs, mobile developers are writting plugins for Cordova, Unity, Cocos2d-X, and other frameworks.